bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/p/PantographType_1qXzLtDkHAO9qk9H6cFVer/Documentation.md

-Indicate the type of pantograph.
+Indicates the type of pantograph as a desgin parameter for the overhead contactline system.